decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 - To enable collisions in _glTF models_, you can either:

   - Overlay an invisible entity with the `ignoreCollisions` component set to _true_.
-  - Edit the model in an external tool like Blender to include a _collider mesh_.
-The collider mesh must be named _x_collider_, where _x_ is the name of the model.
-So for a model named _house_, the collider mesh must be named _house_collider_.
+  - Edit the model in an external tool like Blender to include a _collider object_.
+The collider must be named _x_collider_, where _x_ is the name of the model.
+So for a model named _house_, the collider must be named _house_collider_.

-A _collider mesh_ is a set of planes or geometric shapes that define which parts of the model are collided with.
-This allows for much greater control and is a lot less demanding on the system, as the collision mesh is usually a lot simpler (with less vertices) than the original model.
+A _collider_ is a set of planes or geometric shapes that define which parts of the model are collided with.
+This allows for much greater control and is a lot less demanding on the system, as the collision object is usually a lot simpler (with less vertices) than the original model.

+See [3D models considerations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-09-external-3d-models %}) for more details on what colliders are and how to add them.

 Collision settings currently don't affect how other entities interact with each other, entities can always overlap.
-Collision settings only affect how the entity interacts with the avatar.
+Collision settings only affect how the entity interacts with the user's avatar.

 Decentraland currently doesn't have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.

-> Tip: To view the limits of all collider meshes in the scene, launch your scene preview with `dcl start` and click `c`.
-This draws blue lines that delimit collision areas.
+> Tip: To view the limits of all collider meshes in the scene, launch your scene preview with `dcl start` and then click `c`.
+This draws blue lines that delimit all colliders in place.

 ## Migrating an XML scene to TypeScript